Skip to main content

 If you have any uncertainty as to what to do with a check after you deposit them via your mobile app, write “deposited” on it while it’s being processed and then rip it up or throw it to the shredder.
 This will prevent anyone from finding the check and re-depositing it.
 As to how long to keep the original check before destroying, check with your particular bank’s policies, as many of them differ as to how long they want the originals to be kept.

-Contact our experienced Virginia attorneys if you have questions about cybersecurity, identity theft, and your mobile banking apps.
+Questions about cybersecurity, identity theft, and your mobile banking apps?

 For related information, visit these links